 Died: Feb.
 3, 1959

 J.P.
-Richardson was born in the little town of Sabine Pass, TX.
-Richardson worked as a disc jockey before entering the military.
-Upon his discharge in 1955, he set his sights on becoming the preeminent DJ in East Texas.
-He worked at KTRM in Beaumont, TX, and at one time set a record for continuous broadcasting, lasting for over 122 hours.
+Richardson was born in the small coastal town of Sabine Pass, Texas.
+He worked as a disc jockey before entering the military.
+Upon his discharge in 1955, he set his sights on becoming the preeminent disc jockey in southeast Texas.
+He worked at KTRM in Beaumont, TX, and at one time, set a world record for continuous broadcasting, lasting for over 122 hours.

-Richardson developed "The Big Bopper" as a radio character and wrote and recorded several songs under the Mercury label, including the number one hit "Chantilly Lace" (gold record, 1958).
-Other songs such as "Little Red Riding Hood," and the "Big Bopper's Wedding" also made it to the charts.
-He also wrote hit songs for other southeast Texas musicians including "White Lightning" for George Jones and "Running Bear" for Johnny Preston.
-The background vocals for "Running Bear" were performed by Richardson and George Jones.
+During that time, Richardson developed "The Big Bopper" as a radio character and wrote and recorded several songs under the Mercury label, including the number one hit "Chantilly Lace" (gold record, 1958).
+He also made a pioneering video for the hit song and later coined the term "music video" for the production.
+Other recordings such as "Little Red Riding Hood" and the "Big Bopper's Wedding" also made it to the charts.
+Richardson also wrote hit songs for other southeast Texas musicians, including "White Lightning" for George Jones and "Running Bear" for Johnny Preston, helping to launch their careers.
+Richardson and George Jones performed the background vocals for "Running Bear."

 In early 1959 Richardson joined some other notable rock and roll acts on a tour of the upper Midwest called "Winter Dance Party."
-One of the other performers, Buddy Holly, was tired of traveling on the group's bus.
-After a performance in Clear Lake, Iowa on a chilly February night, Holly made arrangements for a private pilot to fly Holly, Richardson and another performer on the tour, Ritchie Valens to the next stop on the tour.
-The plane crashed shortly after takeoff on the morning of February 3, killing all four on board.
-That plane crash became part of the subject matter when another singer/songwriter, Don McLean, wrote and recorded “American Pie” (The Day the Music Died) in the early 1970s.
+One of the other performers, Buddy Holly, was tired of traveling on the group's unheated bus.
+On a chilly February night, after a performance in Clear Lake, Iowa, Holly and Valens made arrangements for a private plane to fly them and one other passenger to the next stop on the tour.
+After some jockeying, Waylon Jennings gave his seat to J.P., who had the flu at the time.
+The plane crashed shortly after takeoff on the morning of February 3, killing all four onboard.